mProjectsCode/obsidian-meta-bind-plugin/README.md

 When you click the toggle, the `done` property will switch between `true` and `false`.

 To learn more, check out the [docs](https://mprojectscode.github.io/obsidian-meta-bind-plugin-docs).

+> [!WARNING]
+> The next plugin version will probably be 1.0.0, which will include breaking changes to the plugins JavaScript API.

 ### Demo